How to Reheat Leftover Waffles

 You freeze them!

-How to Freeze Leftover Waffles:
+How to Store and Freeze Leftover Waffles:

-One of the keys to properly freezing waffles is to freeze the waffles first.
+One of the keys to properly storing waffles is to freeze the waffles first.
 Take your leftover waffles and let them cool completely on a wooden or wire baking rack.
 Then just line a baking sheet with wax paper or parchment paper and place the waffles on a single layer.
 Cover with another sheet of wax paper and freeze them for a few hours until they are stiff.

-Remove the baking sheet from the freezer and transfer them into a freezer safe plastic bag with wax paper in between each one.
+Remove the baking sheet from the freezer and transfer them into a freezer safe plastic bag with wax paper or parchment paper in between each one.
 You can reuse the wax paper you originally froze them in and just cut it into smaller squares.
 Layer as many as will fit into the bag comfortably and then remove as much air as you can.
 They will keep in the freezer for at least a month, maybe a bit more.

-I would recommend not using a Food Saver for this as it will remove too much air and you will end up with squished waffles.
+I would recommend not using a Food Saver vacuum sealer for this as it will remove too much air and you will end up with squished waffles.
 Just remove as much air as you can from the bag without crushing them.

 When you are ready to reheat your leftover waffles here are four different methods you can use.